 Pain in your back or neck that radiates to your limbs may be a sign of a herniated disc.
-Vikas V. Varma, MD, is a board-certified orthopedic surgeon and spine specialist who provides nonsurgical and surgical treatments for herniated discs at Manhattan Orthopedics, located in Midtown Manhattan near Central Park and Columbus Circle.
+Vikas V. Varma, MD, is a board-certified orthopedic surgeon and spine specialist who provides nonsurgical and surgical treatments for herniated discs at Manhattan Orthopedics, located in Midtown Manhattan, Brooklyn and Astoria in New York.
 If you think you have a herniated disc, call our office or schedule an appointment online today.

 Your spine is made up of bones (vertebrae) stacked on top of one another.
 Between each vertebra is a round disc that absorbs shock and allows your spine to flex and bend.